Approaches to Community Wellbeing (ACW)

 The model and transition plan were approved by the Chiefs in Assembly under Resolution 15-03 Approval of the Approaches to Community Wellbeing and Resolution 15-04 Approval of the Transition Plan for Approaches to Community Wellbeing.
 In 2016, the Chiefs in Assembly passed Resolution 16-19 Implementation of Approaches to Community Wellbeing, which mandated SLFNHA to move forward with the implementation of Approaches to Community Wellbeing.

-The Approaches to Community Wellbeing, at Sioux Lookout First Nations Health Authority, includes four main program areas: Healthy Living, Raising our Children, Safe Communities, and Roots for Community Wellbeing.
+The Approaches to Community Wellbeing department at SLFNHA includes four main program areas: Healthy Living, Raising our Children, Safe Communities, and Roots for Community Wellbeing.
 In order to achieve our goal of ensuring a wholistic approach, these four program areas are supported by the Regional Wellness Response Program to support the incorporation of mental health promotion and perspectives throughout programming.